csvspecs/awesome-csv/SERVICES.md

 - csvtodashboard - [(Link)](https://csvtodashboard.com) - free browser-based CSV toolkit: edit (up to 1M rows), convert (JSON/SQL/Excel/YAML/Parquet and more), validate, dedupe, join two files, query with SQL, and build dashboards.
 100% client-side - no signup, no upload, files never leave the browser.
 Also offers [CC0 sample CSV datasets](https://csvtodashboard.com/sample-csv-files) for teaching and testing.

+- Excel to Markdown - [(Link)](https://exceltomd.com/csv-to-markdown) - free browser-local converter that turns CSV files into Markdown tables.
+No signup or server upload; it also provides header and column-alignment controls before copy or download.